AndreyNautilus/AndreyNautilus.github.io/content/posts/2025-09-02-distributing-linux-so.md

 ```

 We need to save the file with debug info (`libfoo.so.debug`) for every shipped binary, then we will be able
-to analyze crashdumps that customers may send to us.
+to analyze crash dumps that customers may send to us.

 ## Visibility of exported symbols